davekerr95/davekerr95/README.md

 🐱‍🚀 **Interest Areas:**

-Currently I'm focussed on topics in some of the following areas:
+Currently, I'm focused on topics in some of the following areas:

 - Kubernetes
 - Security